arielmagma/arielmagma/README.md

 ### 🚧 Projects I'm Working On
 - **PhantomNet** - My own network packet sniffer in Python.
 - **Snake ML** - A C based machine learning AI that trains on and plays a custom Snake game, also written in C.
+- **School Social App** - A unity based app with servers coded in python.